Aminocd/slate/source/index.html.md

-issuer-id | The ID of the issuer account that issued the currency issuer-user-id | The ID of the user account that issued the currency issuer-user-username | The ID of the user account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency description | The description of the currency created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated get-icon-url | The URL at which the currency icon picture can be found
+issuer-id | The ID of the issuer account that issued the currency issuer-user-id | The ID of the user account that issued the currency issuer-user-username | The ID of the user account that issued the currency issuer-user-avatar-url | The URL at which the avatar picture of the user that issues the currency can be found burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) daily-burn-rate | The daily rate at which the currency burns, by fraction of 1 (0.01 = 1%) store-count | The number of stores associated with the currency listing-count | The number of active listings associated with the currency name | The name of the currency description | The description of the currency created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated get-icon-url | The URL at which the currency icon picture can be found number-of-reviews | The number of store reviews created for the store average-score | The average score of the store reviews, out of 10

 ## List Currencies